mysql/mysql-shell-plugins/gui/extension/README.md

 # MySQL Shell for VS Code 1.13.1+8.1.1 Preview

-This extension enables interactive editing and execution of SQL for MySQL Databases and the MySQL Database Service.
+This extension enables interactive editing and execution of SQL for MySQL Databases and the MySQL HeatWave Service.
 It integrates the MySQL Shell directly into VS Code development workflows.

 __IMPORTANT: Please note that this is a PREVIEW release which is not meant to be used in production.__